 Having muscles also does not increase the risk of post-operative complications should that person ever undergo surgery.

-Why don’t we see muscular women in all of those photos of women who are part of the body positive movement campaign?
-Why isn’t muscularity pushed?
+We should see muscular women in all of those photos of women who are part of the body positive movement campaign.
+Muscularity should be encouraged!
 Why settle for excess fat, which is so unhealthy?